johnlloydserrano/johnlloydserrano.com/README.md

   # 🌐 John Lloyd Serrano — Personal Portfolio Website

-  > ⚠️ Note: This project is MIT-licensed for learning purposes.
+  > ⚠️ Note: This project is GNU GPLv3-licensed for learning purposes.
   > Please **do not directly copy or republish my website design**.
   > You’re welcome to explore the structure and learn from it.